CometVisu/cometvisu.github.io/features.md

 Facts
 =====

-* The CometVisu a real time visualization with responsive design.
+* The CometVisu a real time visualization with a responsive design.
-* The project was founded already in 2010 and seen continuous development since.
+* The project was founded already in 2010 and has seen continuous development since.
-* The CometVisu is Open Source software and licences under GPL v3, so it's available and usable without any cost.
+* The CometVisu is Open Source software and licensed under GPL v3, so it's available and usable without any cost.
 * It has a simple and intuitive usability.
-* The integrated editor allows the simple creation of own visualisations.
+* The integrated editor allows the simple creation of your own visualizations.
-* It comes pre shipped with multiple modern designs - and by the use of just CSS own designs can be easily created.
+* It comes pre shipped with multiple modern designs - and only CSS is required to create your own designs.
-* To the limitation to simple web 2.0 (HTML5, JavaScript and CSS) a modern browser is sufficient to display the visualisation - may it be Windows, Mac or Linux, on a PC or Notebook, a smart phone or tablet or even a wall mounted touch panel display.
+* Due to the limitation to pure web 2.0 (HTML5, JavaScript and CSS) a modern browser is sufficient to display the visualization - may it be Windows, Mac or Linux, on a PC or Notebook, a smart phone or tablet or even a wall mounted touch panel display.
-* No installation of the clients is needed and no app is required.
-The installation as a WebApp is natively supported on mobile devices like smart phones with Android or iOS is supported though.
+* No installation on the clients is needed and no app is required.
+The installation as a WebApp is natively supported on mobile devices like smart phones with Android or iOS.
-* The ressources requirement on the server is small - the hardware of an router is already sufficient.
+* The ressources requirement on the server is quite small - the hardware of a router is already sufficient.
   * Only optional features require PHP support on the web server.
   * A Raspberry Pi (RPi) is the most common basis for self installed systems.